 This dump peach cobbler requires just 4 ingredients!
-With whipped cream and vanilla ice cream on top of the cake, it is the perfect dessert you’ve been dreaming about.
-Dump cake perfection!
+With whipped cream and vanilla ice cream on top, it is the perfect easy dessert you’ve been dreaming about.
+Dump peach cobbler with canned peaches and cake mix is the bomb.

 We’re working our way through our favorite fruit combinations and this dump peach cobbler is what we made tonight.
 So yummy topped with some ice cream.
 One of our favorite easy dump cake recipes here on The Typical Mom. (originally published 10/18, affiliate links present)

 - I mean without anything on top but if we’re going to go all out then let’s not stop at the cake shall we.